peter88213/novelibre/docs/usage.md

 ---

-The *novelibre* Python program provides a tree view for novels written with LibreOffice or OpenOffice.
+The *novelibre* Python program provides a tree view for novels written with LibreOffice or OpenOffice *Writer*.

 # Instructions for use